-Ultimately the strength and diversity of our creative sectors depends on the political will of our national, regional and international institutions to act, but it also depends on all of us here and this is uniquely recognised in UNESCO's Convention which is very clear about the vital role which civil society must play alongside government.
+Ultimately It depends on the political will of our national, regional and international institutions to act, but it also depends on all of us here and this is uniquely recognised in UNESCO's Convention which is very clear about the vital role which civil society must play alongside government.
 It's a time to affirm loudly the cultural as well as the economic value of the creative industries we seek to develop and strengthen, and it will be best achieved if countries share best practice, exchange expertise and collaborate.